St. Francis De'Sales High School, Nagpur, Maharashtra

 St. Francis De'Sales High School (SFS School) and Junior College Nagpur is an educational institution in Nagpur, Maharashtra, India.
 Established in 1870, the school was managed by the Missionaries of St. Francis de Sales.
 SFS School is governed by the Nagpur Archdiocese.
 It is located Sadar, Nagpur, Maharashtra.

-St. Francis De'Sales High school is currently Headed by Rev. Fr.
-Prashant (Principal), Sister Shyny Joseph (Vice principal) and Mrs. Dolores Francis (Supervisor).
+St. Francis De'Sales High school is currently Headed by Fr.
+Prashant (Principal).
 The school was traditionally an all-boys institution until it became a co-educational school in 2008.
 The school is affiliated to the Maharashtra State Board of Secondary and Higher Secondary Education, Pune, Maharashtra.

-House System
+House system

 The School's house system was introduced by Rev. Fr.
 Edmond Deage around 1938–39.
 The houses are named in remembrance of three distinguished former principals and are used to foster competition across academic, literary, and sports fields.
 Each house has a designated colour and motto: